paulbarrera/OnlineForm_TheGame/readme.md

 ## Features
 ***
-+   Input Applicants Name.
++   Input Entrants Name.
 +   Multiple choice questions.
 +   Responds "Great" if you get question right or "Sorry, that is incorrect" if you get it wrong.
 +   Keeps updating your score as you answer the questions.
-+   Returns the Applicants total score.
++   Returns the Entrants total score.
 +   Displays the days left to the next deadline for the REAL U.S Citizenship Test.

 ## Steps